aledrocomic/gocomicwriter/README.md

 Examples:
 - PowerShell: `$env:GCW_LOG_LEVEL='debug'; go run -tags fyne ./cmd/gocomicwriter`
 - Bash: `GCW_LOG_FORMAT=json GCW_LOG_FILE=gcw.log go run -tags fyne ./cmd/gocomicwriter`

+## Feature flags
+The app includes a few early, opt-in features that are hidden by default and can be enabled via environment variables.

+- GCW_ENABLE_SERVER=true|1|on
+  - Adds a “Server” menu with “Connect to Server…”.
+  - Lets you connect to a running gcwserver backend (base URL + bearer token), list projects, and view an index snapshot per project.
+  - Read-only: no data is written to your local project; comic.json on disk remains the source of truth.

 ## Crash reports and autosave
 On an unexpected crash (panic), the app will: